wethegit/component-library/README.md

 1. **Which packages would you like to include?** – This shows which packages changed and which have remained the same.
 By default, no packages are included.
 Press `space` to select the packages you want to include in the `changeset`.

    1.1.
-Selected only the packages that changed and note that we **ONLY** publish the `@wethegit/components` and `@wethegit/component-cli` packages, everything else is used internally in the monorepo and the Storybook documentation is published separately to GitHub Pages.
+Select only the packages that changed and note that we **ONLY** publish the `@wethegit/components` and `@wethegit/component-cli` packages, so even if others changed, never select them.
+Everything else is used internally in the monorepo and the Storybook documentation is published separately to GitHub Pages.

 2. **Which packages should have a major bump?** – Press `space` to select the packages you want to bump versions for or `enter` to skip.

-   2.1.
-If doing the first major version, confirm you want to release.

 3. **Which packages should have a minor bump?** – Press `space` to select the packages you want to bump versions for or `enter` to skip.

+   3.1 If you skip both 2 and 3, the changeset will be a **patch**.

 4. Write a summary for the changes.

 5. Confirm the changeset looks as expected.

+Changeset will create a patch file and give you a link for it.
+Open it, make sure everything is okay.

-### Version the packages
+### Versioning the packages

-To generate the changelogs and bump the versions of the packages, run:
+After you created the `changeset` update, you need to generate the changelogs and bump the versions of the packages, to do so run:
 `yarn version-packages`

 ### Releasing